instacart/formula/docs/index.md

 and applying it to Android Views.

 #### Render View
+Render View is an interface which is responsible for applying `RenderModel` to Android Views.
-Render View is an interface that we extend.
-It requires us to create a `Render` function that takes `RenderModel` and applies it to Android Views.
-Render is a class that has an internal mechanism that checks the previous Render Model applied and only re-renders if it has changed.
+This interface requires us to provide a `render` implementation by creating a `Renderer`.
+Renderer is a class that has an internal mechanism that checks the previous Render Model applied and only re-renders if it has changed.
 ```kotlin
 class CounterRenderView(root: ViewGroup): RenderView<CounterRenderModel> {
   private val decrementButton: Button = root.findViewById(R.id.decrement_button)